tyhouch/tylerhouchin-dot-com/content/blogs/to-rent-or-own-your-ai-brain.md

 ## The Self‑Hosted Option

 Last year, the gap between closed and open models was substantial.
-Today, it's often a matter of subjective preference often called 'vibes'.
+Today, it's often a matter of subjective preference which we call 'vibes'.
 When we are interacting with LLMs in a multi-turn, conversational format vibes matter!
+It's the thing I think we first felt around claude-3-5-sonnet.
+It was a there was a good UX, and maybe even more of an improvement in the EX (emotional experience?)... its when the LLM just 'gets' you.

-But when we are building LLM Workflows to automate business processes, objective cababilities are what to pay attention to.
+But when we are building LLM workflows to automate business processes, dont require vibes.
+These are headless applications running in the background to do one thing over and over again.
+Here objective cababilities are what to pay attention to.

 | Model               | Parameters                               | Architecture | Context Window | Key Strengths                   |
 | ------------------- | ---------------------------------------- | ------------ | -------------- | ------------------------------- |